MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/performing-solution-product-case-study.md

 ---
-title: A case study for acceptably performing solutions
+title: Performance testing and optimization case study
 description: Learn how an organization found its way to a performance-focused Dynamics 365 solution.
 author: TimoGossen
 ms.author: timogoss